colburnrose/api-hack-capstone/README.md

 ![](image/landing-page.png)

 Discover and compare your favorite fantasy picks!
 Let [Fantasy Hack](https://colburnrose.github.io/api-hack-capstone/) take the decision-making out of your hands and ease the pain of being stuck.
 Fantasy Hack is an application that allows users to fetch the latest current stats while comparing multiple QBs in your fantasy league lineup.

-Scenario: You are up late one

 - Utlizies a custom, mobile first design.
 - Uses JQuery, native JavaScript, HTML, & CSS.